RevolutionAnalytics/RHadoop/rmr2/docs/tutorial.md

 ## My first mapreduce job

-  Conceptually, mapreduce is not very different than a combination of lapplys and a tapply: transform elements of a list, compute an index &mdash; key in mapreduce jargon &mdash; and process the groups thus defined.
-Let's start with a simple lapply example:
+  Conceptually, mapreduce is not very different than a combination of `lapply`s and a `tapply`: transform elements of a list, compute an index &mdash; key in mapreduce jargon &mdash; and process the groups thus defined.
+Let's start with a simple `lapply` example:

 ```r